presidentbeef/brat/docs/object.md

 Gets a string from standard input, minus the end-of-line character.

+### get\_method
+>get\_method _name_

+Returns the method with the given name (can be a string or a symbol).

 ### import
 import _file_
 import _file_, _name_

 Imports the exports from a given file.
 If the name of an object or function is given as a parameter, it will import just the item matching that name.

+### local\_methods

+Returns an array containing the names of the methods available on the object, not including those inherited from parent objects.

+### methods

+Returns an array containing the names of the methods available on the object, including those inherited from parent objects.

 ### my